raprasad/MCB-Graphics-Printer-Scheduler/work_log.md

 * see if we can't get the month view going:)
 * basic month view working with test event

+# 1/30/2012 - 9:30 to 10:00am / 4 to 4:15
+* script to make random reservations
+* adjusted the filter times for viewing the monthly calendar

 > one time slot per poster, up to 4 slots ok, 5 or more forget it
 > plan ahead time
 > if less than 3 hours advance, email notice, please notify mcb graphics